kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-comment-model.md

 #### getCreatedAt()

-> get the created date and time of the comment.
+Get the created date and time of the comment.

 **Parameter**